Plan Your Kid’s Summer Schedule with Free & Structured Play

-As the structured schedule of school days is replaced by summer freedom, parents scramble to find activities to fill their kids’ long summer days.
-But how do you find the balance between freedom and structure?
+As the structured schedule of school days is replaced by summer freedom, parents scramble to find daily summer activities to fill their kids’ long summer days.
+But how do you find the balance between structured play and unstructured free play?

-It's summer, and kids don't have to wake up at the crack of dawn, hop on the bus and attend extracurricular activities after school, but they do need a loose daily routine so that they'll know what to expect each day.
-Fill in gaps between meals and snacks with activities, from outdoor play on sunny summer mornings to trips to the pool on scorching hot afternoons.
+- Create a Loose Routine: It's summer, and kids don't have to wake up at the crack of dawn, hop on the bus, then attend extracurricular activities after school, but they do need a loose daily routine so that they'll know what to expect each day.
+Fill in gaps between meals and snacks with daily summer activities for kids, from outdoor play on sunny summer mornings to trips to the pool on scorching hot afternoons.
 Your routine for a lazy summer day doesn’t have to be rigid – even a little structure will help keep kids engaged.